FIXED ERGS ARE DAMAGING

-These serious injury risks associated with fixed flywheel ergometers almost pale into insignificance when compared to what you’re doing to your brain as you move up and down the slide, with your poor brain bouncing back and forth inside your skull.
+The injury risks associated with fixed flywheel ergometers almost pale into insignificance when compared to what happens to the brain as the rower moves up and down the slide, with the brain bouncing back and forth inside their skull.

 It’s actually very interesting to sit a bowl of jelly on the seat of any fixed ergometer and move it up and down the slide at rate 30 – you see exactly what your brain is doing when you row on one (in fact your brain moves further than the slide as the movement of your trunk adds about 30cm to the movement range of the head)

-Compare that to the gentle rocking movement of your head in a racing boat or on the IndoorSculler: your head moves a maximum of 30cm per stroke; and you can’t use your anchored feet as you do on a fixed ergometer to jerk your body to a stop at the finish, so deceleration must be smooth and coordinated.
+Compare that to the gentle rocking movement of the head in a racing boat or on the IndoorSculler: the head moves a maximum of 30cm per stroke; the rower can’t use anchored feet as happens on a fixed ergometer to jerk the body to a stop at the finish, so deceleration must be smooth and coordinated.